 The creation of Age Friendly communities is a welcome and potentially significant development, as the new Councils consider the importance of the physical and social environment in ensuring “good” places to age with safe and easy access to services, cultural and leisure facilities, transport and shopping; increasing opportunities for older people to be involved and connect to each other and their local community.

 We want to see:

 - Older people’s rights being upheld and a broader recognition of the diversity of older people and their contribution to society

-- Involvement of older people and the age sector in monitoring and evaluating the impact of the Active Ageing Strategy.
+- The involvement of older people and the age sector in monitoring and evaluating the impact of the Active Ageing Strategy.

-- Commitment to resource and co-ordinate the development of Northern Ireland as an Age Friendly region.
+- A commitment to resource and co-ordinate the development of Northern Ireland as an Age Friendly region.

 What needs to happen now:

 - The introduction of legislation extending age discrimination to goods, facilities and services

 - The publication of a robust, fully funded Active Ageing action plan, with ambitious targets, effective monitoring and accountability arrangements, and the collection of baseline data